 Princeton University is committed to fairness and transparency in assessment of students' work and grading practices.
 This approach emphasizes well-defined evaluative criteria and meaningful feedback as the most important pedagogical components of the grading system.
 Faculty shall use grades and substantive feedback to give students clear and detailed information about the quality of their work.
 Each department and program shall articulate well-defined and meaningful grading standards for work within its discipline.

 Grade changes may be requested by course instructors to correct a computational grading error.
-A student who believes their course grade was assigned in error or in a manner not consistent with the stated grading policies of the course should first discuss the grade with the course instructor.
+A student who believes their course grade was assigned in error or in a manner not consistent with the stated grading rubric of the course should first discuss the grade with the course instructor.
 If necessary, the matter may then be pursued with the chair or Director of Undergraduate Studies of the department in which the course is offered.
-In exceptional cases when the matter cannot be resolved at the department level, the student may bring an appeal to Senior Associate Dean of the College, Claire Fowler, who will act on behalf of the Faculty Committee on Examinations and Standing.
-The committee will judge grade disputes only on the fairness or consistency of the grading process and will not make an independent assessment of the quality of the student’s course work.
+In exceptional cases, when the matter cannot be resolved at the department level, the student may bring an appeal to Senior Associate Dean of the College, Claire Fowler, who will act on behalf of the Faculty Committee on Examinations and Standing.
+The Committee will judge grade disputes only on the fairness or consistency of the instructor’s grading process and will not make an independent assessment of the quality of the student’s course work.

 Final grades for undergraduate courses and independent work are reported at the end of each term in the following way:

 A+ Exceptional; significantly exceeds the highest expectations for undergraduate work

 A Outstanding; meets the highest standards for the assignment or course